Yer1k/EHR_Utils/README.md

     import analysis

+#### Patient data and lab data tabular files sturcture

+The patient data and lab data are stored in two **Tab Delimited** files, either in `.txt` or `.csv` format, such as `patients.txt` and `labs.txt`, respectively.

+The `patients.txt` file contains the following columns:

+- `PatientID`: a unique identifier for each patient
+- `PatientGender`: gender of the patient
+- `PatientDateOfBirth`: date of birth of the patient in the format of `YYYY-MM-DD HH:MM:SS.SSS`
+- `PatientRace`: race of the patient
+- `PatientMaritalStatus`: marital status of the patient
+- `PatientLanguage`: language of the patient
+- `PatientPopulationPercentageBelowPoverty`: percentage of the population below poverty of the patient's residence

+The `labs.txt` file contains the following columns:

+- `PatientID`: a unique identifier for each patient
+- `AdmissionID`: a unique identifier for each admission
+- `LabName`: name of the lab test
+- `LabValue`: value of the lab test
+- `LabUnits`: units of the lab test
+- `LabDateTime`: date and time of the lab test in the format of `YYYY-MM-DD HH:MM:SS.SSS`

 Then, you can use the `analysis` module to perform analyses, including parsing the patient and lab data with `parse_data` function, checking patient age with `patient_age` function, and testing whether patient is sick with `patient_is_sick` function.
 Specifically:

 #### Parse data